Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 Even if she isn’t a first-time mom, your patient may not know what to expect when giving birth because birthing experiences can differ from one time to the next.

-Therefore, it is important to talk her through the process step by step.
+It may help to talk her through the process step by step.

 Some patients may prefer to hear detailed information about the labor and delivery process, while others may just want the basics.